lionkor/mcl/Reference.md

 That is, one byte instruction, and 7 bytes value.
 Each argument, e.g. the IMM of the `push` instruction, is thus at most a 56 bit integer.
+The stack itself operates on 64 bit integers.